 Here, you’ll find information on why the government issued this form.
 For example, the class of discharge or separation indicates the circumstances surrounding the person’s discharge: Honorable, General, Bad Conduct (i.e., court-martial) or Dishonorable (for an offense such as rape or murder).
 Note that those Honorably Discharged or receiving a General discharge typically transferred to that service branch’s reserves.
 The DD Form 217AF indicates the person is being discharged from the Air Force.

 Look for the individual’s Selective Service Number (which the government used for draft purposes), along with where the individual registered.
 No date of induction indicates voluntary enlistment.

 This expansive section includes the date and location for entry into service, termination date for reserve duty and home address.
 You’ll also find the individual’s operative specialty(ies), service statement dates (including any foreign service time), and any decorations/awards or wounds received.
 You’ll also see any schools, colleges or training.

 Here, you’ll find any information concerning life insurance allotment, plus final details for the discharge or separation.

 A version of this portion of the article appeared in the December 2019 issue of Family Tree Magazine.

 Military Acronyms on DD-214 Forms

 The form also is loaded with acronyms.
 Search for them online and consult a military acronym dictionary to help you translate the form.
 AR 635-200, for example, is a regulation that allows for separation from active duty.
 You’ll find it on most veterans’ discharge papers.

 A term like “APO SF” under Last Duty Assignment indicates Army Post Office (served through San Francisco).
 A numeric code might follow it.
-You can look up the code on this website to get a general location in Vietnam.
 Information such as awards received and Place of Entry Into Current Active Service can serve as clues to further research.